Frequently Asked Questions

 You can ask me questions as well.
 You might be curious about my training or what sessions will be like.
 The most important part of a first session is that you see if you feel I’m a good fit for you.
 If you feel safe, accepted, and comfortable with me, we can discuss if you’d like to meet again.

-Question: What if I don’t want to talk about something in counselling?
+Question: What if I don’t want to talk about something?

 Answer: It’s ok if you don’t feel ready to share everything.
 During our sessions, if you don’t want to talk about something, you don’t have to.
 It’s my job to give you space to slowly start to work through the tough stuff.
 Gradually and at a pace that feels comfortable to you, you can share what you feel ready to share.